pharriso/ansible_workshop/exercises/ansible_network/restore/README.md

 ```

 The output above shows that the Loopback 101 interface is no longer present, you have successfully backed up and restored configurations on your Cisco routers!

-# Complete

-You have completed lab exercise 2.2

 ---
 [Click Here to return to the Ansible Linklight - Networking Workshop](../../README.md)